Cgcharles7/opg/README.md

 This repository is a work in progress, and it can evolve in many directions:

-### Definitions & Backgrounds
-Build a shared *Definitions* section to help new readers understand each conjecture and its context.

 ### Algorithmic Exploration
 Integrate computational tools that reveal structure and relationships among problems: